Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Wow Menu r3.12
+- Added support for auto pause if dial targeting is enabled.

+## Changes in Sku r34.2
+- Added a new option Core > Range > Range for group members in range checks (default: 10), and a new key bind "Do group members in range check" (default: not bound).
+This is to output the number of party or raid members that a inside the selected range to you.
+- Added a new option: Mob > Options > Sound if target is in combat, to change the default beep sound on targeting enemies that are already in combat to something else.
+Default value: "Default beep sound".
+- Added the spells from patch 3.4.1 to the database (hc+ stuff etc.).
+- Fixed a bug with adding all steps from an existing tutorial as linked steps.
+- Fixed an issue with creating multi line macros.
+- The raid roster on the overview page (default on overview page 2 with shift + up), has been fixed to use the same order as the games standard raid frame.
+- Several changes in Core > Monitor:
+	- Removed the party health chord style monitor
+	- Added raid health and debuff monitors.
+There are options for enabling/disabling outputs per subgroup, new roles like MTs, etc. Please adjust them to restrict the number of outputs in raids to a level that is useful for you.
+	- Player Health, Player Power, and Pet Health outputs are slightly changed to announce the expected numbers.
+Examples: down from 81% hp to 79% hp the monitor is now announcing "8" instead of "7" as before
+	- The player, party, and raid health monitors are now automatically used depending on the group type (if the appropiate monitor is set to On in the settings).
+If you are solo, its player, if you are in a party, its party, etc.
+	- Added a new sku key bind: "Toggle player, party, raid health monitor".
+Default set to nothing.
+It is to toggle the currently active health monitor (player, party, raid) on/off.
+- Added a new targeting feature for party/raid members.
+I am calling it "dial targeting", because you are "dialing" the target via the numpad using the raid members number.<br>
+	It is disabled as default.
+You need to explicit enable the feature via Core > Dial Targeting.
+Can be set to auto enable in parties, raids, both or never.<br>
+	With Dial Targeting you're using the numpad to target any specific raid member in any raid size (10, 25, 40) by just typing the raid members number.<br>
+	The raid members number is just a running number.
+Members 1-5 in raid group 1 have the raid member numbers 1 to 5.
+Members 1-5 in raid group 2 are 6 to 10.
+Members in raid group 3 are 11 to 15, and so on.<br>
+	Typing the raid members number always uses two digits, with a leading zero for numbers below 10.
+So, to target raid member 1, you will enter 0 1 (zero one).
+Two is 0 2 (zero two) and raid member 9 is 0 9 (zero nine).
+Raid member 10 is 1 0 (one zero), and so on.<br>
+	As stated, Dial Targeting is disabled as default.
+To enable the feature, go to Core > Dial Targeting.
+You will also find other self explaining options there.<br>
+	Dial Targeting has three numpad keys with custom actions:

+	- Numpad zero twice (aka raid member number 0 0) is always you.
+	- Numpad decimal separator (English) or Numpad comma (German) is resetting the input and clearing your target.
+That is, for example, if you started with typing 1, and then, before typing in the second number for the raid member, would like to start over to choose 0 and 1 instead.
+With resetting the input the addon then will take the next number not as the second, but as the first.
+	- Numpad Enter is to re-target the the last target you've selected via Dial Targeting

+	If Dial Targeting is enabled, all existing key binds on numpad keys will be temporary disabled.
+The old key binds will be restored after Dial Targeting was disabled.<br>
+	If you are enabling dial targeting, you of course can't use the sku menu script shortcuts for numpad 7-9 (clicking on the ground, turning to beacon).
+With menu script r3.12 or higher they will be automatically disabled while Dial Targeting is enabled.
+With older menu script versions you need to manually exit the script (ALT + ESCAPE) to have dial targeting working.<br>
+	In parties (if enabled for parties) Dial Targeting is using one digit party member numbers (1-4 for party member 1 to 4, and 0 for yourself).<br>
+	Any feedback and suggestion to improve the feature is appreciated.

 ## Changes in Sku r34.1
 - Added waypoint layer infos to Stormwind, Elwynn and Westfall
 - Added a route to DM dungeon entrance, fixed the tower in Elwynn, and a bunch of other things